-People involved: Jesse F Abrams, Jan Axtner, Roshan Guharajan, Azlan bin Mohamed, Badru Mugerwa, Andrew Tilker, Seth T Wong, Andreas Wilting
+People involved: Jan Axtner, Roshan Guharajan, Than Van Nguyen, Jürgen Niedballa, Azlan bin Mohamed, Badru Mugerwa, Andrew Tilker, Seth T Wong, Andreas Wilting

-Collaborators: Prof. Dr. Rahel Sollmann (University California, Davis), Prof. Dr. Douglas Yu (University of East Anglia & Kunming University), Dr. Anirban Mukhopadhyay (Department of Computer Science, Technische Universität Darmstadt, 64283 Darmstadt, Germany)
+Collaborators: Prof. Dr. Rahel Sollmann (University California, Davis, USA), Prof. Dr. Douglas Yu (University of East Anglia, Norwich, UK & Kunming University, Kunming, China), Dr. Jesse F Abrams (University of Exeter, Exeter, UK), Dr. Anirban Mukhopadhyay (Technische Universität Darmstadt, Darmstadt, Germany)

 Cameratraps are operational 24 hours a day and can work continuously for months at a time; therefore they represent an ideal method for gathering data even on rare and elusive species of tropical rainforest.
 To manage large amounts of camera-trapping data and to prepare the data for downstream data analyses we created the R package… Read More